ambewas/react-introduction/class_outline.md

 - react concepts to explain:
+  - explain PROPS vs STATE
+    - sidetrack with clear example of a stepper button.
+    - too much state !== good.
+      - ok for things only that component needs to know about.
   - keys
+    - in a map vs sometimes trick to always rerender
   - executing functions in render
+    - can also be inline
+    - but preferred to move it out of render function, to keep things organised
+    - could also be moved to a functional component -- same principle.
+    - I like to keep these maps etc inside the class
   - getInitialState() lifecycle (briefly mention constructor)
   - other react lifecycles -- sidetrack, niet te lang op ingaan.
     - Mounting